EvolvingSysadmin/Practicum/pages/respond/respond.md

 ## Respond Function Background

 The Respond Function focuses on taking immediate action to contain and mitigate the effects of a detected cybersecurity incident.
 It includes incident management, analysis, communication, and reporting to ensure a coordinated and effective response.
 This function helps organizations limit the impact of incidents, restore normal operations, and document the event for future analysis and improvements.
+The Respond Function is comprised of [Categories](#nist-20-respond-categories).
+These Categories break down the Function into more specific outcomes and activities, providing a structured approach for organizations to manage and implement cybersecurity practices.

 ## Respond Policy Templates